AKuederle/thorlabs_chopper_interface/README.md

 ### Usage
 The chopper_controller.py includes a CHOPPER class.
 It can be used in an interactive Python shell or in a arbitrary python script by importing the module and creating an instance of the class.
-The provided functions (see class docstring) can than be used to control the laser.
+The provided functions (see class docstring) can than be used to control the chopper.

 #### Example